Nerii88/YoutubePlaylistMaker/README.md

 1. Make the "channel name" clickable -> search for channel content

+2. Make songs load in the intended order in the playlist (currently loading in order of what gets pulled from the yt database fastest)

-2. Improve registration and login error messages
+3. Improve registration and login error messages